 On installation day, a qualified electrician will arrive to get the job done.
 The process typically takes a few hours.
 They will start by turning off the power to your home for safety.
 Then, they’ll install a new, dedicated 240-volt circuit on your electrical panel specifically for the EV charger.
 From there, they will run the necessary wiring from the panel to your chosen location and securely mount the charging unit to the wall.
 Having an experienced team handle the installation is key to avoiding common mistakes that could damage your charger, your vehicle, or even your home.

-Step 5: Final Inspection and Testing
+Step 5: Final Checks and Your First Charge

 After the charger is mounted and wired, the final step is to make sure everything works perfectly.
 Your electrician will restore power and perform a series of tests to confirm the charger is operating correctly and safely.
 They’ll also show you how to use your new charger and answer any questions you have.
 Depending on your local regulations, a municipal inspector may need to visit to give the final approval and close out the permit.
 This final check gives you peace of mind, knowing your installation is professionally done and completely up to code.